Health Facility Operation and Management Committees and their significance in local health governance in Nepal

 Nepal has undergone a significant transformation in its governance structure, moving from a unitary to a three-level federal system (federal, provincial, and local government levels), offering new possibilities for development, especially in healthcare.
 The division of legislative and executive powers for these three levels of government offers potential to address disparities in access to health care and the enhancement of overall health outcomes.
 Specifically, devolution of decision-making powers to the local level has provided ample opportunity to develop a nuanced understanding of health challenges, to set priorities and seek effective solutions.

 The Health Facility Operation and Management Committee (HFOMC) is a legitimate body formed locally at each health facility, intended to govern all the affairs of local health facilities.
 The Health Facility Operation and Management Committee – A reference guideline for local level outlines the composition of the committees, their responsibilities, and the overarching goal of delivering effective health services while ensuring accountability and transparency in daily management functions from health facilities.
 However, formation of HFOMCs, as per the guidelines, and their effective operationalization has remained a challenge since the country was federalized.
 At HERD International, we are engaged in strengthening the local health system and building resilience capacity through the ReBUILD for Resilience project.
-As part of our interventions, we are working in partnership with Kapilvastu Municipality to strengthen the HFOMCs.
+As part of our interventions, we are working in partnership with a municipality in Kapilvastu District to strengthen the HFOMCs.
 This blog post presents our approaches and the learnings.

 Composition and the role of HFOMCs